V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – lenzika / lenza : end

-– lenzo (malenzo) : insult, offense / handkerchief
+– lenzo (malenzo) : insult / handkerchief

 – leso (bileso) : lesson, lecture, homework